The velocity of digital messages is insane

 Some companies try to solve the lack of agents and technology to manage those digital inquiries by directing customers to the channels they invested a lot of money in, such as voice or email.
 Unfortunately, that’s not viable long-term.
 Chances are, if a customer contacted you on WhatsApp or on social first, it’s because they don’t want to wait on hold or write an email.
 They want to use the channels they’re used to and get a quick response.
 Even worse, from a business perspective, you’re directing people from less expensive channels to the most expensive channels, driving up costs.

 The first viable step toward dealing with this volume is to enable guided conversational chatbots that can respond to customers in real-time.
 These button-based chatbots will allow your customer to get answers to their basic questions.
-Although they are easy to build, hence a good starting point for any business looking into self-service, they don’t provide the ultimate experience.
+Although they are easy to build, hence a good starting point for any business looking into customer self-service solutions, they don’t provide the ultimate experience.
 They simply mimic the process of clicking through a website menu rather than providing human-like conversations.

 In order to achieve both scalability and a human-like experience, the only option is to use AI-based conversational chatbots, which enable customers to converse using free text.
 That said, building successful AI-based chatbots is not easy.
 A lot of chatbot strategies fail to yield meaningful results because you don’t just need to provide an immediate response; you need to provide the right response.
 Your bots won’t impress anyone if they guess customers’ intention incorrectly or ask them to repeat themselves.